JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

     from matplotlib.offsetbox import OffsetImage, AnnotationBbox
     %matplotlib inline

 Based on industrial operation problem, we split whole 10 000 pencil slat samples to four separate data sets.
 Those are include (each one will describe later in relevant section)

-    * Less than 1000 unlabeled samples that selected among the majority class of data, X\textsuperscript{u}.
+   * Less than 1000 unlabeled samples that selected among the majority class of data, X<sup>u</sup>.
-    * 1000 labeled samples X\textsuperscript{t}
+   * 1000 labeled samples X<sup>t</sup>
-    * Small initial training set x\textsuperscript{l} include 50 labeled samples.
+   * Small initial training set x<sup>l</sup> include 50 labeled samples.
 Two samples per each category will select in a random manner to establish the categories for classifier.
-    * 8 000 labeled instances as a stream of samples X\textsuperscript{s} for uncertainty sampling / classification, and final evaluations.
+   * 8 000 labeled instances as a stream of samples X<sup>s</sup> for uncertainty sampling / classification, and final evaluations.

 Each set of data is selected in a random manner and all are independent to each other.
 Below codes are used for importing data sets, extracting the red channel of images, normalizing, and preparing the shape of samples for convoutional auto-encoder.